openxc/openxc-ios-app-demo/README.md

 ## Building from XCode
 XCode7 and iOS9 must be installed to build the application.
-Refer to this [document]() for more details.
+Refer to this [step by step guide](https://github.com/openxc/openxc-ios-framework/blob/master/StepsToBuildOpenXCiOSFrameworkAndDemoApp.docx) for more details.

 ## Contributing